cosmos/ibc/papers/2020-05/src/testing-and-deployment.md

 A full version of the interblockchain protocol has been implemented in Go in the Cosmos SDK [@ibc_cosmos_sdk], an implementation is in progress in Rust [@ibc_rust], and implementations are planned for other languages in the future.
 An off-chain relayer daemon has also been implemented in Go [@relayer_go].
 Game of Zones [@game_of_zones], a live test of the initial software release, is currently in progress.
 Over one hundred simulated zones (separate consensus instances) have been successfully linked together [@map_of_zones].

 Production release & deployment to the Cosmos Network is planned for later this summer.
+As IBC is a permissionless, opt-in protocol, adoption will be dependent on chains voluntarily electing to support the specification, in full or in part.